Skip to main content

 Writing:

 1. Write an amazing book.
 You write an amazing book by writing, re-writing, and writing again.
 It's the hardest part to sit in a chair and start writing everyday.
 I still struggle.
 Get the book written before reading the rest of this post.
 If you are lost and fumbling around in your writing, try reading GMC by Debra Dixon.
 It will get you to finish the book, or at least it did me.
-Find a craft book, youtube video, or a blog post.
-Whatever helps you figure out what you need to do to finish a story.
+Find a craft book, youtube video, or a blog post that resonates with you.
+Ask questions.
+Whatever helps you figure out what you need to do to finish the book.

 The main 3 programs I've seen used for writing are Microsoft Word, Google Docs (free), or Scrivener.
 There are many more than this.
 Pick what works for you, and always email yourself a copy or backup your writing however you choose.